oktadev/okta-blog/_source/_posts/2021-09-18-apache-apisix-gateway.md

     apisix start
     ```

 2. Create a route and configure the OpenID Connect plugin.
-The following code example creates a route through the Apache APISIX Admin API, setting the upstream path to httpbin.org, a simple backend service for receiving and responding to requests.
-The following will use the get page of httpbin.org.
-Please refer to [httpbin get](http://httpbin.org/#/HTTP_Methods/get_get) for more information.
+The following code example creates a route through the Apache APISIX Admin API, setting the upstream path to `httpbin.org`, a simple backend service for receiving and responding to requests.
+The following will use the get page of `httpbin.org`.
+Please refer to [`httpbin get`](http://httpbin.org/#/HTTP_Methods/get_get) for more information.
 For specific configuration items, please refer to the [Apache APISIX OpenID Connect Plugin](https://apisix.apache.org/docs/apisix/plugins/openid-connect/).

 The OpenID Connect configuration fields are listed below: